Frequently Asked Questions

 As locally owned businesses, co-ops are committed to the people they serve and the communities they live in.
 Owners can have a voice in what is available for purchase, as well as in the overall organization of their particular co-op.
 Owners get the most buying power for their money, and the money stays in the community, contributing to its economic strength.

-- Special discounts: Every member-owner receives a 5% discount on six transactions of their choosing each year.
+- Special discounts: Every owner receives a 5% discount on six transactions of their choosing each year.
 You can also order by the case and get an averageof 20% off.
 You may enjoy discounts on cooking and other classes.

 - You will be supporting locally-owned business and creating a better community not only for your neighbors but also for the farmers and producers we support.

-Membership is open to anyone who is at least 16 years old.
+Ownership is open to anyone who is at least 16 years old.

 We have the area's best selection of products for special diets including gluten and dairy-free and vegan diets.
 You can easily find gluten-free items by looking for the red 'Gluten-free' shelf tag.